RomainGuarinoni/mastermind/docs/developper.md

 npm run start
 ```

-It will automatically lunch your browser and serve the app on the
+It will automatically launch your browser and serve the app on the
 `http://localhost:8081`.
 The website will re build with the hot module
 replacement when any changes are detected in the src files.